 Both brand awareness and brand image are quite difficult to measure, especially for the brands that don’t have huge budgets to invest in brand surveys.
 In this case, the brands don’t have any other way than to rely on social media data and customers’ feedback.

-One of the biggest criticisms of influencer marketing is that it’s not measurable – which is true in many cases – it’s difficult to track someone’s journey from scrolling their phone to walking to a physical store – and that’s why e-commerce companies have a huge advantage here!
+One of the biggest criticisms of influencer marketing is that measuring influencer marketing ROI might be difficult.
+That might be true in some cases : it’s difficult to track someone’s journey from scrolling their phone to walking to a physical store.
+That’s why e-commerce companies have a huge advantage here!

 In general, there are 3 ways to measure sales from influencer collaborations: